DutchAzureMeetup/MobileJune2018/README.md

 ```

 - You should now be able to start the app, retrieve an overview and navigate to the details-page as well.

+# Stretch Goal

+If you've got time left, try to send a push notification to your mobile application when the database is updated with new movies.
+Azure offers the Notification Hub service for this scenario.
+You can find Step-by-Step Tutorials on implementing Notification Hubs [here](https://docs.microsoft.com/en-us/azure/notification-hubs/).